nanoframework/Home/docs/developing-apps/getting-started-guide.md

 You've also learned how to upload **nanoFramework** firmware images into a target board.
 And last, but not the least: how to code a simple 'Hello World' C# application and deploy it to a target board.

 Check out other guides and tutorials.
-You may also want to join our [Slack workspace](https://nanoframework.net/slack-invite-form/), where you'll find a supportive community to discuss your ideas and help you in case you get stuck on something.
+You may also want to join our [Discord community](https://discord.gg/gCyBu8T) where you'll find a supportive community to discuss your ideas and help you in case you get stuck on something.